MAHESH94944/wholesale-backend/README.md

 - The frontend should dynamically show/hide fields based on the selected role.
 - For "owner", both `shopName` and `shopType` are required.
-- For "customer" and "salesman", only `shopId` is required (must be valid).
+- For "customer", `shopId` is required (must be valid).
+- For "salesman", `enterpriseName` is required.

 ---